ajsmit/Basic_stats/_out/03-discriptive.md

 ## Samples and populations

 This is a simple toy example.
 In real life, however, our data will be available in a tibble (initially perhaps captured in MS Excel before importing it as a `.csv` file into R, where the tibble is created).
 To see how this can be done more realistically using actual data, let us turn to the ChickenWeight data, which, as before, we place in the object `chicks`.
-Recall the pipe operator (`%>%`, pronounced 'then') that we introduced in the Intro R Workshop --- we will use that here, throughout.
+Recall the pipe operator (`%>%`, pronounced 'then') that we introduced in the Intro R Workshop---we will use that here, throughout.
 Let us calculate the sample size:

 To determine the sample size we can use the `length()` or `n()` functions; the latter is for use within **dplyr**'s `summarise()` method, and it is applied without writing anything inside of the `()`, like this: